dnnaaa/ML-Internship-Home-Assignment/README.md

 - Python 3.9 or higher.

 #### Create new environment
--  py -3.11 -m venv projectenv (use version of Python less than 3.12 to avoid the problem of installing the packages , for example "numpy=1.24.3".)
+- `py -3.11 -m venv projectenv`
+*(Use a Python version less than 3.12 to avoid issues with package installation, such as "numpy=1.24.3.")*
 #### Install Poetry on your global Python setup
--  pip install poetry.
+-  `pip install poetry`

 #### Install Poetry on the project
- - poetry install
+ - `poetry install`

-#### Activate the virtual environment
+#### Activate the Virtual Environment
--In my example i run the commandes from "Git Bash" :
+- In this example, I run the commands from **Git Bash**:
-  - Navigate into the folder path : cd "/c/Users/yanou/OneDrive/Bureau/ML-Internship-Home-Assignment-main/ML-Internship-Home-Assignment-main"
+  - Navigate to the folder path:
+    `cd "/c/Users/yanou/OneDrive/Bureau/ML-Internship-Home-Assignment-main/ML-Internship-Home-Assignment-main"`
-  - activate the virtual environment : source projectenv/Scripts/activate
+  - Activate the virtual environment:
-  -
+    `source projectenv/Scripts/activate`

 #### Install wordcloud  package
+- `pip install wordcloud`

+#### Install pytest  package
-- pip install wordcloud
+- `pip install pytest`

 #### Install sqlalchemy  package
-- pip install sqlalchemy
+- `pip install sqlalchemy`

 #### Install nltk  package
-- pip install nltk
+- `pip install nltk`
 #### - Start the application
 ```sh
     sh run.sh